The Warriors Way: 2010 Movie Review

 Kate Bosworth plays feisty Lynne, orphaned and left for dead as a teenager by Colonel, and seeking revenge for her family’s untimely demise, pulled towards Yang initially to learn his martial techniques, she finds herself increasingly attracted to him romantically as the story plays out.
 And special mention must go to American actor Tony Cox who plays 8-Ball, the film’s comedic role, and is highly entertaining in this capacity with great comic timing.

-The movie marks the perfect synthesis of Sergio Leone style spaghetti western and stylish Samurai movies, visually and aurally enthralling with a wonderful cast that are clearly enjoying their roles.
-If you have any love of action cinema, martial arts or spaghetti westerns, then The Warrior’s Way comes highly recommended.
+The movie marks the perfect symbiosis of Sergio Leone style spaghetti western and stylish Samurai movies, visually and aurally enthralling with a wonderful cast that are clearly enjoying their roles.
+This is a fun, kinetic and stylish film and if you have any love of action cinema, martial arts or spaghetti westerns, then The Warrior’s Way comes highly recommended.